haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 hide lines<br>
 </a>

+You can display and hide a cluster by clicking on its name in the right panel of the PyMOL window.
-Let's then superimpose all models on chain A of the first cluster:
+Let's superimpose all models on chain A of the first cluster:
 <a class="prompt prompt-pymol">
 select cluster1_1 and chain A<br>
 alignto sele<br>